 The projects listed in the ISO's Interconnection Queue are typically studied serially, according to the order in which the Interconnection Requests are received.
 In certain circumstances, projects can be studied in a Cluster, in accordance with the Clustering provisions in Schedules 22, 23, and 25 of the Open Access Transmission Tariff.
 The study reports from the projects that are studied serially can be found below, and the study reports and other related materials for projects that are studied as part of a Cluster can be found on the Cluster Interconnection Studies page.

 Some materials in this section contain CEII.
-Your browser cannot access them if you don’t have the correct digital certificate.
-Request access to CEII materials.
+Your browser cannot access them without a digital certificate issued by ISO New England.
+If you are not a market participant, request access to CEII PAC materials.
+If you are a market participant, contact your organization’s Security Administrator (SA) for the ISO’s Customer and Assets Management System (CAMS).
+Your SA must enter you into the CAMS database and assign you the necessary roles and permissions.
 Note: All ISO and stakeholder-submitted material marked as “Critical Energy Infrastructure Information,” “CEII,” or the like are posted to the ISO website with restricted access.
 ISO New England is not otherwise responsible for reviewing, categorizing, or protecting materials submitted by stakeholders.